google-research/football/gfootball/doc/observation.md

     - 3 - one hot encoding of ball ownership (noone, left, right)
     - 11 - one hot encoding of which player is active
     - 7 - one hot encoding of `game_mode`
+- `simple115v2` - very similar to simple115, but with a bug fixed.
 - `extracted` (aka SMMWrapper) - simplified spacial representation of a game state.
   It consists of several 72 * 96 planes ob bytes, filled in with 0s except for:
    - 1st plane: 255s represent positions of players on the left team